Article

 4. Repeat 2-3 times on each leg.

 Regularly incorporating these exercises into your routine can contribute to long-term relief from knee pain.
-For more detailed guidance, consider exploring our resources on knee strengthening exercises and exercises for knee pain.

 Exercise Type Target Muscles Sets Repetitions